SQream/sqream_docs/connecting_to_sqream/client_platforms/tableau.rst

 =====================
 SQream's Tableau connector plugin, based on standard JDBC, enables storing and fast querying large volumes of data.

-The **Connecting to SQream Using Tableau** page is a Quick Start Guide that describes how install Tableau and the JDBC and ODBC drivers and connect to SQream using the JDBC and ODBC drivers for data analysis.
+The **Connecting to SQream Using Tableau** page is a Quick Start Guide that describes how install Tableau and the JDBC driver and connect to SQream for data analysis.
 It also describes using best practices and troubleshoot issues that may occur while installing Tableau.
 SQream supports both Tableau Desktop and Tableau Server on Windows, MacOS, and Linux distributions.

 For more information on SQream's integration with Tableau, see `Tableau's Extension Gallery <https://extensiongallery.tableau.com/connectors?version=2019.4>`_.